game design:

 Scripted Actions

-Controlled moments where the player must perform specific actions.
-The game progresses only when the player performs the actions requested.
+A controlled intro or in-game moments where the player must perform specific actions in a predefined sequence.
+The game progresses only when the player performs the actions requested to walk through a simplified version of the game.
 Could be one time for first-time players or when unlocking a new action ability.

 Practice Arenas

-Safe spaces to try mechanics without pressure.
+Safe spaces to try mechanics and practice controls without pressure.
 Usually either a pre-game zone or a selectable game mode from the options menu.
+Useful in fast-paced action or fighting games, especially ones that involve learning complex combinations of buttons or accurate timing.

 Simulated Challenges